-When you already invested a lot of time in quality content, website design, and organization, you do not want loading time to spoil everything.
+When you invested a lot of time in quality content, website design, and organization, you do not want loading time to spoil everything.

-By speeding up your website, not only will you yield positive results in terms of page views and conversions, but you will also provide your visitors with better user experience.
+By speeding up your website, not only will you yield positive results in terms of page views and conversions, but you will also provide your visitors with a better user experience.

 Statistics say that most people leave a page that takes more than 3 seconds to load.